Clover Finance Trading 0% Lower This Week (CLV)

 - AXIA Coin (AXC) traded down 0.1% against the dollar and now trades at $13.43 or 0.00048094 BTC.

-Clover Finance’s genesis date was March 18th, 2021.
+Clover Finance launched on March 18th, 2021.
 Clover Finance’s total supply is 1,000,000,000 coins and its circulating supply is 803,717,460 coins.
+Clover Finance’s official website is clv.org.
 Clover Finance’s official Twitter account is @coingecko and its Facebook page is accessible here.
-The official website for Clover Finance is clv.org.

 Clover Finance (CLV) is a decentralized finance (DeFi) platform built on the Polkadot network.
 It aims to provide a scalable and interoperable infrastructure for DeFi applications, facilitating seamless cross-chain compatibility.
 Clover Finance offers a wide range of financial services, including decentralized exchanges, yield farming, and lending, enabling users to access these services across multiple blockchains.